apicalshark/quantum-launcher/changelogs/unreleased.md

 - You can now login with elyby and littleskin accounts!
 - Minecraft 1.21.5 and below support elyby and littleskin skins (b)

-# (Scrapped) Instance Packaging
-- You can now package entire QuantumLauncher instances into a single file
-- (TODO) Import/Export support for Prism Launcher/MultiMC instances
-- (TODO) Migration from other launchers

 # UI
 - Revamped all icons in the launcher (thanks, [Aurlt](https://github.com/Aurlt) !)
 - Overhauled launcher settings menu